dbspringer/beerxml-plugin/readme.txt

 = 0.1 =

 * First cut, allows basic display of details, fermentables, hops, and yeast information in U.S. or metric units.

-== TODO ==

-Here's some stuff that would be nice to add in the near future:

-* Custom CSS definition.
-* Auto unit select.
-* Quick unit select.